RocketChat/docs/deploy/prepare-for-your-deployment/rapid-deployment-methods/docker-and-docker-compose/docker-containers/README.md

 ```
 cd /var/www/rocket.chat

-/usr/local/bin/docker-compose up
+/usr/local/bin/docker compose up
 ```

-If docker-compose doesn't throw an error and instead launches the job, then the problem is possibly in the upstart script.
+If docker compose doesn't throw an error and instead launches the job, then the problem is possibly in the upstart script.

 **PROBLEM:** _When I upload a file the server crashes!_